nicolaiarocci/nicolaiarocci.com/content/post/hiking-the-alta-via-del-granito.md

 title: "Hiking the Alta Via del Granito"
 share: false
 tags: ["hiking", "mountaineering", "alps"]
+cover:
+    image: images/hiking-alta-via-del-granito.jpg
+    caption: The majestic south face of Cima d'Asta as seen from the lake below, near the Ottone Brentari mountain hut.
 ---

 Last year [I hiked the Translagorai route][2] while accompanying my nephew and his friend on their first hiking and wild camping experience.
 To go full circle, I soloed the [Alta Via del Granito][3] last weekend, which covers the